Our Office: 4100 32nd Ave. S. Fargo, ND 58104

 Account Number:

-Your account number, also in the top-right corner, is essential for managing your account.
-Use it to sign up for an online account or download the Cass County Electric mobile app.
-The app offers features like account management and detailed energy usage analytics to help you stay on top of your energy consumption.
+Also located in the upper right corner, your account number is used to manage your account.
+You will need it to register for online access or to use the Cass County Electric mobile app.
+The app offers tools for account management and detailed energy usage information to help you better understand your consumption.

 Important Messages: